Dirty Harry (film series): The Rookie

-Directed by and co-starring Clint Eastwood; the film features an aging, tough cop who partners with a rookie cop, played by Charlie Sheen.
-Upon the film's release critics and audiences noted the similarities between Eastwood's two characters.
+Directed by and co-starring Clint Eastwood, the film features an aging, tough cop who partners with a rookie cop, played by Charlie Sheen.
+Upon the film's release, critics and audiences noted the similarities between Eastwood's two characters.

 Gran Torino

-Eastwood returned to acting after a four-year self-imposed hiatus in this 2008 film, which he also directed, produced, and partly scored with his son Kyle and Jamie Cullum.
-Eastwood plays Walt Kowalski, a recently widowed Korean War veteran alienated from his family and angry at the world.
+Eastwood returned to acting after a four-year, self-imposed hiatus in this 2008 film, which he also directed and produced, and partly scored with his son Kyle and Jamie Cullum, Eastwood plays Walt Kowalski, a recently widowed Korean War veteran alienated from his family and angry at the world.
 Walt's young neighbor, Thao Vang Lor, is pressured into stealing Walt's prized 1972 Ford Gran Torino by his cousin for his initiation into a gang.
 Walt thwarts the theft and subsequently develops a relationship with the boy and his family.

 Biographer Marc Eliot called Eastwood's role "an amalgam of the Man with No Name, Dirty Harry, and William Munny, here, aged and cynical, but willing and able to fight on whenever the need arose".
-Manohla Dargis compared Eastwood's presence on film to Dirty Harry and the Man with No Name, stating, "Dirty Harry is back, in a way, in Gran Torino, not as a character but as a ghostly presence.
+Manohla Dargis compared Eastwood's presence on film to Dirty Harry and the Man with No Name, stating: "Dirty Harry is back, in a way, in Gran Torino, not as a character but as a ghostly presence.
 He hovers in the film, in its themes and high-caliber imagery, and of course, most obviously in Mr. Eastwood's face.
 It is a monumental face now, so puckered and pleated that it no longer looks merely weathered, as it has for decades, but seems closer to petrified wood."